History and Geography

 The history faculty is committed to supporting each individual student’s learning.
 By applying diverse pedagogical approaches and dynamic instruction, SHSID history engages all learners.
 Through research projects, historical writing, class discussions, filmmaking, guided discussion, lectures, and historical analysis, students are able to not only learn history, but to apply its principles to their overall education.
 History education at SHSID is designed around providing 21st century skills-based knowledge, emphasizing critical evaluation, analysis, and application of history.
 The History Department strives for students to become active, discerning, responsible, lifelong learners and global citizens.

 In addition to our formal curriculum, there are many opportunities for students to practice and experience history outside of the classroom.
 Shanghai High School is the former site of the WWII Lunghwa Civil Assembly Center.
-For the past five years Betty Barr, the 85 year old lone remaining survivor of the Lunghwa Civilian Assembly Centre still living in Shanghai, has come to our campus to speak to students about her life here as an internee from 1943-1945.
+Since 2012, Betty Barr, the remaining survivor of the Lunghwa Civilian Assembly Centre still living in Shanghai, has come to our campus to speak to students about her life here as an internee from 1943-1945.
 Thanks to Ms. Barr, the history of SHSID has come to life, helping students understand the significance and historical impact of the camp, the role of the school during WWII, and how that history impacts the campus today.

 The SHSID History Department prepares each learner with valuable knowledge, skills, and values necessary for success beyond the classroom.
 Regardless of the academic discipline or career path students pursue after high school, history builds a solid foundation for further study in all academic areas, enhancing their critical thinking, research, writing, and presentation skills.
 SHSID IB/AP history students’ scores consistently outrank the global average.
 In addition to the academic opportunities, our students also show great enthusiasm in social studies programs after school, such as Debate Club, World Scholars Cup, International History Bee and Bowl, and History Club.